 Box Office Manager

-A classical singer and former Petoskey enrichment and middle school teacher, Heather Russell has joined the Great Lakes Center for the Arts staff and is serving in a number of important roles, including as Education Director, Office Manager and Box Office Manager.
+A classical singer and former Petoskey enrichment and middle school teacher, Heather Russell serves as the Education Director at the Great Lakes Center for the Arts.

-When patrons contact the Center in the weeks ahead for subscription orders, event questions and in 2018 during single ticket sales, Ms. Russell will be the point of contact.“Joining the staff at the Center blends my favorite worlds – the performing arts and education of youth in the arts in the Northern Michigan area,” said Ms. Russell.
-“Being raised with an appreciation of and a lifelong passion for the arts, and having spent 27 years as an educator at the Petoskey Public Schools, I know it is essential that today’s children, as well as adults, have exposure to a variety of musical genres and opportunities to express themselves through the fine arts.”
+Ms. Russell is the point of contact for educational programming for schools and youth throughout the region.
+“Being on staff at the Center blends my favorite worlds – the performing arts and education of youth in the arts in Northern Michigan,” said Ms. Russell.
+“Having been raised with an appreciation of and a lifelong passion for the arts, and having spent 27 years as an educator at the Petoskey Public Schools, I know it is essential that today’s children, as well as adults, have exposure to a variety of genres and opportunities to express themselves through the performing arts.”

 “Heather brings extraordinary background and experience to the Center.
 As we move into the education component of the Center’s mission, she is a key resource for how we can best reach and inspire youth and support teachers in that objective,” said Jill O’Neill, the Center’s Executive Director.
 “She is working closely with the Education and Programming Committee and its chair, David Crouse, to develop programs that will have wide-reaching impact.”